Harm is deeply personal and victim autonomy is critical.

 How?

-YPC operates like a traditional court; however, the advocacy (prosecutor and defense attorney) and fact-finding (judge/jury) roles are held by young people trained in CYFA’s comprehensive PEER curriculum and mentored by seasoned legal professionals.
+YPC operates like a traditional court; however, the advocacy (prosecutor and defense attorney) and fact-finding (judge/jury) roles are held by young people trained in CYFA’s comprehensive YPC curriculum and mentored by seasoned legal professionals.
 Participation is entirely voluntary.
 Admission of harm is required.

 YPC Is System Transformation